 CheMentoring Circles (CMCs) are groups of peer-mentors, facilitated by the University of Washington’s Women in Chemical Engineering (WChE).
 Modeled after effective mentoring techniques and research from academic and professional institutions, they cultivate a supportive, honest, and confidential space for the participants.
 The purpose of the CMC is to encourage successful and meaningful meetings to find solutions, build networks, and organically develop long term relationships among Chemical Engineering students and faculty, specifically encouraging women and underrepresented minorities (and their advocates) to thrive within the academic environment and beyond.
 For more information please contact us at email@example.com.

 Associations in the College of Engineering

-Many ChemE Students are involved in the greater UW College of Engineering Community, such as the Society of Women Engineers (SWE), the National Society of Black Engineers (NSBE), Engineers without Borders, and the Society of Hispanic Engineers.
-For a full list of organizations and additional information about these organizations, please see the UW College of Engineering Clubs & Organizations website.
+Many ChemE students are involved in the greater UW College of Engineering community, such as the Society of Women Engineers (SWE), the National Society of Black Engineers (NSBE), Engineers without Borders, and the Society of Hispanic Engineers.
+For a full list of organizations and additional information about them, please see the UW College of Engineering Clubs & Organizations website.